ARWNI2S/TheCorporateWars/whitepaper/technologies/solana-network/outdated-information-model.md

 In an Imperium of over eleven thousand worlds, where jump ships are the arteries connecting scattered civilizations, information **never** arrives instantly.

-No matter how advanced the technology, no civilization of the Third Imperium — nor any known faction — has found a way to overcome one fundamental law of the known universe:
+No matter how advanced the technology, no civilization of the Third Imperium — nor any known _alliegance_ — has found a way to overcome one fundamental law of the known universe:

 > **Information cannot travel faster than light.**